-Service on a non-resident taxpayer may be made on the Executive Director of the State Property Tax Board as deemed agent.
-CPRC § 17.091.
-See McDonald TCP 11:62.
+Service on a non-resident taxpayer may be made on the Secretary of State.
+See CPRC § 17.091.

 O. Non-Resident Utility Suppliers

 Service on a non-resident individual or partnership that supplies gas, water, electricity or other public utility service to a municipality may be made by serving the local agent, representative, superintendent or person in charge of the non-resident's business.
 CPRC §17.092.